 Bonds are a type of debt issued by governments and businesses.
 Bonds typically offer an interest payment called a "coupon," in addition to paying back the principal.
 Because bonds are often issued in large denominations, individuals and families often buy bonds through investment funds.

 A mutual fund is a type of investment through which you can buy a portion of a pool that owns many stocks, bonds, or other investments.
-For example, if you buy shares of an S&P 500 index mutual fund, your investment dollars are combined with other investors’ to buy a portfolio of stocks that mirrors the S&P 500 index.
-Mutual funds typically charge fees, but give you investment exposure to an index or a professionally managed portfolio.
+For example, if you buy shares of an S&P 500 index mutual fund, your investment dollars are combined with the money of other investors to buy a portfolio of stocks that mirrors the S&P 500 index.
+Mutual funds typically charge fees but give you investment exposure to an index or a professionally managed portfolio.

 ETF is short for “exchange-traded fund.”
 An ETF is similar to a mutual fund, but you can buy and sell them nearly instantly, just like a stock.
 ETFs also come with lower fees on average than mutual fund investments, making them a better choice for many investors.